Jenni-Hawk/Advanced_Topic_Modeling/README.md

 # Advanced_Topic_Modeling Research

 ## Objectives:
-- For topic modeling, how do deep learning models perform against classic machine learning models?
+- For topic modeling, how does deep learning perform against classic machine learning?
-    - How does a combination of deep learning + classic ML techniques (via BERTopic building block modeling perform and what optimizations perform best on the content?
+    - How does a combination of deep learning + classic ML techniques (via BERTopic building blocks) perform?
+What optimizations perform best given the specific content?
 - Which model(s) bring the best human comprehension to the topics it defines?
 - Which model(s) can make us feel most confident that they're accurately defining the topics?
 - Can OpenAI create an improvement in model performance?